EvaSeidlmayer/orcid-for-wikidata/README.md

 ******************************
-### 6. Register miysing authors in Wikidata-article-items
+### 6. Register missing authors in Wikidata-article-items

 Via Wikibase-CLI we retrieve the json files of article items.
-We check the P50 qualifier for listed authors and add the missing ones applying our prepared data.
+We check the P50 qualifier for listed authors and add the missing ones applying our prepared data from step 3.